lhnrd/contact-me-plugin/README.md

 ### Development

-- Clone the repo: `git clone https://github.com/lcsrinaldi/contact-me-plugin` (Note: this is under active development, so if you're looking for stable and safe, use the zipped download)
+- Clone the repo: `git clone https://github.com/lcsrinaldi/contact-me-plugin`
 - `npm install && bower install`.
 Make sure you have both installed on your computer.

 #### Gulpfile